• Skip to primary navigation

 • Dark chocolate

-Top view of the ingredients to make chocolate biscotti over a white background.
+Top view of the ingredients to make chocolate dipped biscotti over a white background.

 (Note: this is a quick description, the full recipe is at the bottom of the page)

-• Beat one large egg and sugar until fluffy and pale.
+• Beat the egg, egg yolk, and sugar until fluffy and pale.

 • Reduce the speed and add the butter, orange zest, vanilla and honey.